OpenRANet: Neuralized Spectrum Access by Joint Subcarrier and Power Allocation with Optimization-based Deep Learning: OpenRANet: An Optimization-based Deep Learning Model with Projection and Convex Optimization Layers for Total Power Minimization

-\begin{remark} \textcolor{black}{Despite the effectiveness of the OpenRANet, pre-training it once and deploying it directly to O-RAN can result in performance decline due to evolving traffic patterns, including fluctuations in network conditions, user density, mobility, and sudden spikes.
-To create a robust framework for maintaining and enhancing the performance of the OpenRANet in dynamic environments, it is crucial to integrate techniques such as transfer learning, incremental learning, scheduled retraining, trigger-based retraining, and ensemble methods.
-Due to space constraints, this paper primarily focuses on the model's mechanism for our proposed nonconvex power minimization problem.
-However, the current framework of OpenRANet can serve as a foundation for extensions to accommodate increasing users.
-This means there is no need to reconstruct and retrain the model from the ground up.
+\begin{remark} Despite the effectiveness of the OpenRANet, pre-training it once and deploying it directly to Open RAN might result in performance decline due to evolving traffic patterns, including fluctuations in network conditions, user density changes, temporal variations, and sudden spikes.
+To create a robust framework for maintaining and enhancing the performance of the OpenRANet in dynamic environments, it is crucial to integrate training techniques such as transfer learning, incremental learning, scheduled retraining, trigger-based retraining, and so on.
+These techniques are interconnected and work synergistically with the OpenRANet model.
+Due to space constraints, this paper primarily focuses on the model mechanism for our proposed nonconvex power minimization problem.
+However, the current framework of OpenRANet can serve as a foundation for extensions to accommodate varying traffic patterns.
 In future work, we can consider adapting the model to handle varying traffic patterns.
-We believe this is an important concern that deserves more in-depth investigation.} \end{remark}
+We believe that this is an important concern that deserves more in-depth investigation. \end{remark}